 We also approved of Passard’s Mignardises selection that included sage-infused truffles, rosemary caramels, miniature apple tarts and celery macarons.
 Since we were literally stuffed to the gills, we ate the miniature French pastries the next morning for breakfast.
 If you’re curious, celery macarons taste much better than Jerusalem artichoke macarons.

 Yes.
-We would have to say that the Jerusalem Artichoke Macaron was a dud but it was the only bad dish in a meal where every course was remarkable.
+We have to say that the Jerusalem Artichoke Macaron was a dud but it was the only bad dish in a meal where every course was remarkable.
 And, in a world that’s always trending toward the latest fashion or gimmick, it was refreshing to taste food born from an artist that understands culinary wonder.

 Alain Passard is a genius and his vegetable focused menu justifies a lunch splurge.